StarKRE22/Atomic/README.md

 # ⚛️ What is Atomic?

-Atomic is an architectural framework for game development in `Unity` and `C#`, built around the `Entity–State–Behaviour` pattern and using `Atomic` elements for data organization.
+Atomic is an architectural framework for game development in Unity and C#, built around the idea of constructing game systems from **atomic elements** — modular units represented as constants, variables, events, actions, and functions.

+This approach eliminates the need for continuous architectural redesign and code refactoring during project iteration.
+Instead, it allows developers to focus entirely on creating gameplay mechanics, logic and behavior, rather than maintaining complex object-oriented structures.

 ---